Edge play – what is that?

 If you want to play with dangers of this kind, the top priority is therefore: information!
 You must be prepared for all eventualities that can happen, know how you can minimize these risks and what measures need to be taken if your game gets out of hand.
 Be responsible and honest with each other.
 You should also have certain emergency numbers ready and dial the emergency number on your phone as a precaution.

-Play in this field is rarely at the beginning of a play relationship as it is based on deep, established trust.
-A shared need, understanding of the practice and also the will and comfort must inevitably be present to accept injury, marks and scars.
-If this awareness is lacking, consent cannot be given with its full implications.
-Consent and detailed discussions about it are therefore just as important as usual.
-Under certain circumstances, previously defined personal limits may be inadvertently exceeded, as no one can guarantee whether the burn will heal completely or leave a scar, for example.
+Activities from this realm rarely occur at the beginning of a play relationship, as they rely on deep, established trust.
+A shared need, understanding of the practice, and the willingness and comfort must be necessarily present to accept injuries, marks, and scars.
+Without this awareness, consent cannot be fully given in its entirety.
+Thus, mutual consent and detailed discussions are just as mandatory as in other practices.
+Personal limits, set beforehand, might be accidentally crossed, as no one can guarantee, for example, whether a burn will fully heal or leave a scar.